erulabs/ynez/README.md

 An example will look quite a bit like an example for a standard WebSocket library, with a few key differences:

+- Ynez Servers are **stateless**; the state of the stream exists in Redis, not Node.js - if an instance crashes or a user reconnects to a different instance, no state is lost and the user sees no difference!
+Deploy socket based applications without state concerns!

 - Ynez Streams are **distributed**; any other server (and their clients) which is subscribed to a channel will receive the messages.
-No need for single points of failure, no need for vertically scaling a single Node.js instance, no need for the `cluster` module or other premature optimizations and complexities.
+No need for the `cluster` module or other premature optimizations and complexities.
 Optionally add Redis Cluster for a [zero SPOF](https://en.wikipedia.org/wiki/Single_point_of_failure) infrastructure!

 - Ynez Streams are **replayable**; past messages can be re-read from the Redis stream after they have been originally sent (up to a configurable limit).

-- Ynez Streams are **shardable**; a fleet of worker machines can work together to handle messages in a stream via "Consumer Groups".
+- Ynez Streams are **persistent**-ish; Messages can be sent before any clients are listening, to be collected at a later point, and clients can easily store messages in localStorage for later replay.
+Streams also have a configurable maximum length, after which messages can be forgotten.

 ## Example